iiAku/kolibri-frontend/documentation/contracts/oven-factory.md

 - `setOvenRegistryContract`: Update the `ovenRegistryContractAddress`.
 This entrypoint may only be called by `governorContractAddress`.
 - `setOvenProxyContract`: Update the `ovenProxyContractAddress`.
 This entrypoint may only be called by `governorContractAddress`.
 - `setMinterContract`: Update the `minterContractAddress`.
 This entrypoint may only be called by `governorContractAddress`.
+- `setInitialDelegate`: Update the `initialDelegate`.
+This entrypoint may only be called by `governorContractAddress`.